camunda/camunda-external-task-client-js/README.md

 - **Long Polling** is enabled by configuring the option _asyncResponseTimeout_.

 #### subscribe(topic, [options], work)
-Subscribes a worker to a specific topic.
+Subscribes a worker to a specific topic and returns a _worker client_.
 Here's a list of the available parameters:

 | Parameter     | Description                                           | Type     | Required | Default |